AI-accelerated delivery · You pay when it works

 To move from pilot purgatory to production, follow a disciplined plan:

-• Conduct a 2-week assessment to map regulatory requirements against AI capabilities.
+• Scope one workflow with your QA team to map regulatory requirements against AI capabilities.

 • Define system boundaries and intended use.
 Document these in validation protocols.